The situation

 The plan for Budleigh Salterton

-In September, work will begin to start reducing the amount of water that is entering the sewer network.
+In December work began to start reducing the amount of water that is entering the sewer network.
 The work will be carried out in stages and is planned to continue throughout the autumn.

 We’re planning to repair the sewers with the very latest lining technology, which will reduce the number of excavations needed as the repairs all happen inside the pipes.